lindenb/jvarkit/docs/VcfGnomad.md

     -o, --out
       Output file.
 Optional .
 Default: stdout
     --prefix
       If not empty, include the Gnomad FILTERs using this prefix.
+If empty: discard the variant if the gnomad variant is filtered or if the frequency if not between min-af and max-af
       Default: GNOMAD
     --version
       print version and exit